WassimTenachi/PhySO/README.md

 In addition, latex should be installed on the system.

-#####  Side note regarding CUDA acceleration:

-$\Phi$-SO supports CUDA but it should be noted that since the bottleneck of the code is free constant optimization, using CUDA (even on a very high-end GPU) does not improve performances over a CPU and can actually hinder performances.
+> **_NOTE:_**  `physo` supports CUDA but it should be noted that since the bottleneck of the code is free constant optimization, using CUDA (even on a very high-end GPU) does not improve performances over a CPU and can actually hinder performances.

-### Installing $\Phi$-SO
+### Installing PhySO

 Installing `physo` (from the repository root):
 ```